What changes were made to the EB-5 program in 2022?

 If I am already in the US on a nonimmigrant visa, is it necessary to return to my home country in order to obtain an EB-5 visa or permanent residence?

 No. In order to obtain permanent residence in the US under the EB-5 program, you do not need to return to the country of your citizenship.
 In many cases, you and the members of your family may apply to adjust status while in the United States.

 What is the minimum investment required for the EB-5 program?

 An investment of at least $1,050,000 is required.
 If the investment is made in a targeted employment area, the minimum requirement is $800,000.

 Will my investment in a Regional Center project be returned if my petition is denied by USCIS?

 It is important to understand the terms of the agreement to ensure a refund.
 Many Regional Center projects use specially-created escrow accounts in which your investment is frozen until your application is approved by the USCIS.
 Your money remains in that account and is not used for investment purposes unless and until your application is approved.
 In the event that your petition is denied, your investment will be returned to you.
 Other Regional Center projects use escrow accounts which permit the release of funds — or a portion — after a certain number of investors have had their petitions approved.
 In the event of an I-526 petition denial, they are obliged to return your funds.
-Some Regional Center projects do not use escrow accounts, but may be obliged to return the funds in the event of a refusal.
+Some Regional Center projects use escrow accounts and release funds as the project requires.
+Other Regional Center projects do not use escrow accounts, but may be obliged to return the funds in the event of a refusal.
 Some escrow agreements may cover I-526 denials but not visa denials.
 Other agreements may require a refund within a certain period of time, or when a new investor is found, or “as soon as commercially practicable”.
-Certain agreements may only refund the $500,000, but not the administrative expenses.
+Certain agreements may only refund the $800,000, but not the administrative expenses.

 How does the US investment program differ from 2nd passport programs?